narencachy/azure-docs/articles/key-vault/quick-create-java.md

 ```

-## Code examples
+## Code excerpts

 The Azure Key Vault client library for Java allows you to manage keys and related assets such as certificates and secrets.
-The code samples below will show you how to read the secret we set earlier as well as create, read and delete a new secret.
+The code excerpts below will show you how to read the secret we set earlier as well as set, read and delete a new secret.

 The entire console app is [below](#sample-code).